Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Allocation Problem Formulation

 We define the delay of each link as a function of the link usage.
-That way, the delay function can express a combination of use cases.
-For example, a steep increase beyond \unit[95]{\%} usage can limit the assigned throughput.
-Or an added constant delay can describe the additional delay of middle-boxes on the link or significant propagation delay.
+That way, the delay function can express a combination of constant, e.g., propagation delay, and dynamic, e.g., queuing and processing delay, use cases.
+For example, an added constant delay can describe significant propagation delay, or the queuing delay can be modeled based on the target link utilization.
+We first provide the necessary equations and then provide a simple example.

-We do a piece-wise linear interpolation to approximate the link delay for edge $(u,v)$, denoted as $LD(u,v)$, for a given link usage $LU(u,v)$ of the edge. $DCU^{u,v}_{i}$ and $DCD^{u,v}_{j}$ describe the piece-wise defined translation sets between a usage in Kbps with index $i$ and delay in milliseconds with index $j$ for a link $(u,v)$ with $|DCU^{u,v}|=|DCD^{u,v}|$.
-We introduce the variables $l^{u,v}_{p}$ with $l^{u,v}_{p} \in \{0, 1\}$ and $S^{u,v}_{p} \in [0, 1]$ for $p = \{0, 1, .., |DCU^{u,v}|-1\}$.
-Variable $l$ selects the closest, lower, link usage from $DCU$ and $S$ is the linear scaling factor. $l$ and $S$ are subject to:
+We do a piece-wise linear interpolation to approximate the link delay for edge $(u,v)$, denoted as $\LD(u,v)$, for a given link usage $\LU(u,v)$ of the edge. $\DCU_{u,v,i}$ and $\DCD_{u,v,j}$ describe the piece-wise defined translation sets between a usage in Kbps with index $i$ and delay in milliseconds with index $j$ for a link $(u,v)$ with $|\DCU_{u,v}|=|\DCD_{u,v}|$.
+We introduce the variables $l_{u,v,p}$ with $l_{u,v,p} \in \{0, 1\}$ and $S^{u,v,p} \in [0, 1]$ for $p = \{0, 1, .., |\DCU_{u,v}|-1\}$.
+Variable $l$ selects the closest, lower, link usage from $\DCU$ and $S$ is the linear scaling factor. $l$ and $S$ are subject to: